mikeqrtll/mikeqrtll.github.io/assignments/assignment8/README.md

 scores of multiple rounds, bonus tiles, restarting the game, returning placed tiles to the rack and swapping out current tiles for new ones.
 All these operation keep track of the game score and the number-remaing of each type of tile.
-My implementation checks entries against a dictionary and is a single line implementation (does not implement full board).
+My implementation check entries against a dictionary and is a single line implementation (does not implement full board).